mhmad-alaa/HACKlab/lab2/README.md

 SET @name = "human",
     @id = 2
 -- or from table vlaues
-set @EmpId = (select id from emp where id=20)
--- note that set allows only query returns one value, -- if it returned more it will be fail, unlike select -- which take the last value in this case select @EmpId = id from emp where dept_id=1
+select @EmpId = id from emp where dept_id=1
 ```